Guachama Rancheria: Guachama Rancheria

-It was believed by some authorities that after 1812, many of the Guachama, who were associated with the Tongva people, "migrated back to Los Angeles," which opened the settlement to be occupied by the Cahuilla and Serrano.
+It was believed by some authorities that after 1812, many of the Guachama, who were associated with the Gabrieleno people, "migrated back to Los Angeles," which opened the settlement to be occupied by the Cahuilla and Serrano.

 Rancho San Bernardino became the headquarters of farming and cattle ranching in the area.
 The Guachama were taught to farm and care for cattle.
 Zanja trenches were made to bring water to more farm land.
 Guachama Rancheria from this time was called San Bernardino.
 In 1819 it was officially renamed San Bernardino Rancho of the Mission San Gabriel.
 Due to flooding from San Timoteo Creek, the mission was moved to higher ground in 1830.
 Some ruins remain at the site.